gaf3/hundoword/README.md

       * words - Array of words (string)
     * JavaScript - `api.student.remove(id,words,success,error,complete)`
       * words - array of words to remove
-  * Focus - Have Student focus on particular words
+  * Focus - Have Student focus on particular words or get what they're focusing on
     * Request - `POST http://192.168.72.87/api/v0/student/<id>/focus/`
       * words - Array of words (string) - Will have their focus set to true
     * Response - `202 Accepted`